 My name is Bronwen Evans.

 Primarily my main passion in life is all that my website reflects; a love for all things African; for its history, the creation of its art, past and present and the political and sociological maturing of a continent which, in these first 2 decades of the 21st century, is being seen with new eyes, not only by its own inhabitants but by the rest of the world.

-I am, at this point in time, totally committed to being part of and promoting the development of contemporary African art.
-I love to guest curate art exhibitions as well as being an agent representing a number of African artists, both white and black.
+I am, at this point in time, totally committed to being part of, and promoting, the development of contemporary African art.

 I have owned my own art gallery/restaurant in the Bvumba mountains of Zimbabwe which gave me the opportunity to travel through many of the countries of Southern Africa procuring items for the gallery.
 Very enjoyably so, I was able to build relationships with many artists along the way.

 In a curious mix of growth and decay, Beira town is a projection for all that I love about the see-sawness of Africa where hope and despair are emotions that arise concomitantly.

 In 2020 and 2021, my latest works have taken a new trajectory.